 6. Pure Country

 Why it's awesome: It's George Strait in his first (and only) starring role.
-He plays a country music superstar named Dusty and sports a very un-George Srait ponytail and five o'clock shadow.
-Dusty leaves fame behind, hitchhikes back to Texas, gets a clean shave, gets back to his roots and falls in love with a girl on a ranch.
+He plays a country music superstar named Dusty and sports a very un-George Strait ponytail and five o'clock shadow.
+Dusty leaves fame behind, hitchhikes back to Texas, gets a clean shave, gets back to his roots, and falls in love with a girl on a ranch.
 He says things like, "Sometimes I feel like a dancing chicken."

 Country music cool points: Punk singer turned alt-country hero John Doe plays Dusty's trusted friend and drummer, Earl.

 Why it's awesome: It doesn't get any better than Jeff Bridges playing a struggling country singer named Bad Blake, who begrudgingly plays gigs in bowling alleys.